 The concept of the EPNS Visiting Teacher initiative: A volunteer professor / senior/ distinguished member of the EPNS, who is a recognised expert in a certain field, visits a nominated host centre in a country in Europe which is classified by the World Bank per capita income group 1, 2 or 3 for a short stay of intense teaching.
 Travel and stay will be supported by EPNS.
 It may be considered that these visits will take place annually thereafter, if the first visit proves to be a success.

-Read all about the EPNS Visiting Teacher awards granted in 2016 and 2017:
+Read all about the EPNS Visiting Teacher awards granted in previously and new opportunities:

 EPNS Visiting Teacher length of visit: 3 days is recommended

 EPNS Visiting Teacher budget per visit: up to 2,500 Euros, depending on the length of the journey and how accessible the location of the host hospital is.
 Receipts must be provided for all expenses, and all expenses can be claimed back after the visit has been completed.

 EPNS Visiting Teacher – costs covered by the EPNS

 - Hotel costs in a standard hotel (maximum 5 nights)